nleanba/typst-marginalia/lib.typ

 ///     [`numbered` has been replaced with @notefigure.numbering.
 ///      #ergo[use \````typc numbering: marginalia.note-numbering```\` instead of \````typc numbered: true```\`]],
 ///   ),
+///   "0.2.2": (
+///     [@notefigure.dy no longer takes a relative length, instead @notefigure.alignment was added.],
+///   ),
 /// ))
 /// -> content
 #let notefigure(